Nandana2/product_management_application/README.md

 npm run dev
 ```

+##NOTE:

+Product images are currently stored in the local uploads/ folder.
+For production deployments, a cloud storage solution such as Cloudinary is recommended for better scalability and reliability.

 ## Author

 Developed as a MERN Stack project to strengthen full-stack development skills, including authentication, file uploads, CRUD operations, and API integration.